Wednesday, July 20

 We painted the other house today that we had primed earlier, inside and out.
 Pancakes for breakfast, grilled cheese and tomato for lunch, lasagna last night for dinner.
 The people whose house we worked on today are not quite as friendly as S's family but the kids just as curious and as enthralled with SS & A. They gave them bracelets again and at one point when we were mostly done painting two little girls each took one of K's hands and were picking the paint spots off her.

-We are the World and it made me tear up.
+There was a moment when we were all painting and the work crew was singing to pass the time and started singing We are the World and it made me tear up.
 There was a woman there today who seemed very old but my guess is that she is probably about my age.
 I am actually quite ancient here, Haitians do not generally live long lives.

-Stress Case note: imagining this conversation and miscommunication makes me laugh out loud) and had someone translate for me.
+Someone came to the gate at the quad and wanted to sell us peanuts but I was not sure if he was saying peanuts or paintings or penis (Stress Case note: imagining this conversation and miscommunication makes me laugh out loud) and had someone translate for me.
 Once I ascertained it was peanuts he wanted to know whether all four of us wanted them and when I asked how much for four of us he said $50 US which I thought was entirely too much for peanuts so I told him I would buy $10 worth and decide if I wanted more and he did not like that and left but later came back and said ok so I gave him the $10 and am curious if the peanuts arrive today and what they are like.
 We had coconuts yesterday at S's - one of the men in her family cut off the tops with a large machete and made a hole to drink out of and it was not as sweet as I expected but very refreshing and then when we were done drinking he cut up the rest and we ate the flesh which is different than Hawaiian coconuts, kind of slimier but still good.

 I slept very poorly Tuesday night but better last night and K did not sleep as well last night.